benlau6/benlau6.github.io/src/content/notes/marketing.md

 We are a marketing agency want to optimize the marketing budget of a client, and we have the access to sales and media spend data.

+Some common questions that are best answered by MMM include [Robyn doc](https://facebookexperimental.github.io/Robyn/docs/analysts-guide-to-MMM/):

+- How much sales (online and offline) did each media channel drive?
+- What was the ROI of each marketing channel?
+- How should I allocate budget by channel so as to maximize my KPIs?
+- Where should my next marketing dollar go?
+- What is the optimal level of spend for each major marketing channel?
+- How would sales be impacted if I made X change to my marketing plan?
+- If I needed to cut my marketing budget by X%, where should the dollars come from?
+- How is performance of channels such as FB impacted by the way they are executed (e.g., buying objective, frequency, creative quality or targeting strategy used)?
+- Should we raise our prices?
+If so, by how much?
+- What is the impact of competitor advertising on the performance of our brands?
+- How much incremental revenue to trade and promotional activities drive?

 ### Some attributes from each channel or the whole campaign would be good

 - the target could be weekly sales